alphagov/publishing-api/README.md

 potential to mutate its internal state
 - **Unpublishing**: An object indicating a previously published content item which has been removed from the live site.
 Can be "gone", "withdrawal", or "redirect".
+- **Action**: A record of activity on a particular Content Item, used to assist custom workflows of publishing applications.

 For more information, refer to [doc/api.md](doc/api.md) and [doc/model.md](doc/model.md).